 2. Give your chatbot a unique personality

 To make one chatbot more human-like, you should give it a name and an avatar.
-The name should be something short, simple, and easy to remember and avoid widely-used names like “Restaurant Chatbot”, “Car Service Chatbot”, instead, using names such as Tom, Rita,…as if they’re your service employee.
+The name should be short, simple, and easy to remember.
+Avoid widely-used names like “Restaurant Chatbot”, “Car Service Chatbot”, instead, using names such as Tom, Rita,…as if they’re your service employee.
 The avatar does not need to be a real human face but still have memorable factors.
 Then in the flow content, you could use GIFs, videos, images, and emojis to make the conversation more joyful and customers can play around with it.

-Last but not least, you should define your bot tone of voice, how it will sound to customers so that you can create the content flow that suits its personality.
-Now asking yourself one question: “Do you want your bot to sound humorous or professional?”
+Last but not least, you should define your bot tone of voice – how it will sound to customers.
+Then create the content flow that suits its personality.
+Now ask yourself one question: “Do you want your bot to sound humorous or professional?”

 3. The simper conversation, the better the bot

 - Don’t use too big conversational nodes: It is always a good idea to keep your bot content short and sweet so that you can see the dialog between user and bot on a single screen.
-This way your customers won’t get lost in the middle of the conversation.
+This prevents your customers from getting lost in the middle of the conversation.
 It should be two or three sentences of content before having inputs from your customers.

 - Don’t ask too many questions: When you wonder about the number of questions you should ask your customers to get the job done, the answer is “just two or three questions is great”.
 In case you want to ask more, it should only range from six to eight.
 If you ask more than six to eight questions in a single dialog, it may lead to a poor customer experience.

-- Don’t leave the bot working on it own: Even though chatbots have the ability to answer commonly asked questions, based on certain inputs and specific information, not all the questions can be answered by bot.
+- Don’t leave the bot working on its own: Even though chatbots can answer commonly asked questions, based on certain inputs and specific information, they can’t answer all.
 Therefore, adding the option to chat with humans and allow human collaboration whenever they need would be a great practice.

 Manage your customer order and track them with BotStar – Get things done effectively